MohawkTSDB/mohawk/README.md

 ![Mohawk](/images/logo-128.png?raw=true "Mohawk Logo")

-Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.
+Mohawk is a metric data storage engine, it's fun, fast, light and easy to use.

 ## Introduction

 [![Go Report Card](https://goreportcard.com/badge/github.com/yaacov/mohawk)](https://goreportcard.com/report/github.com/yaacov/mohawk)

+Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.

 Mohawk can use different storage [plugins](/backend) for different use cases.
 Different storage plugins may vary in speed, persistancy and scalability.
 Mohawk use a subset of Hawkular's [REST API](/examples/REST.md), inheriting Hawkular's echosystem of clients and plugins.